AlexPerucchini/AlexPerucchini.github.io/_posts/2019-03-21-sotdl-terrible-beauty.markdown

 * Overviews of several sample faerie kingdoms.
 * New relics such as the Vorpal Sword and a new enchanted object table.
 * New creatures ranging from the fair nymph to the foul jabberwock.
-* A complete adventure for expert characters.
+* A complete adventure for expert characters."

 I have run a SotDL mini story arc for my players in the past, and it is a great system that I really enjoy.
 So, does Terrible Beauty deliver?
 The answer is a resounding yes!